 Selected recent exhibitions and projects include: Collaboration.
 A Potential History of Photography.
 A project by Ariella Azoulay, Wendy Ewald, Susan Meiselas, Leigh Raiford, and Laura Wexler (2018); Nine Urban Biotopes: Negotiating the Future of Urban Living, exhibition, project and artists’ residency, Berlin, (2014); Public Intimacy: Art And Other Ordinary Acts In South Africa, San Francisco Museum of Modern Art (SFMOMA) with Yerba Buena Center for the Arts (YBCA) 2014; Sharp, Sharp Johannesburg, La Gaite Lyrique, Paris (2013); Interrogation Series: Hotel Yeoville, Storefront For Art and Architecture, New York, NY (2013); Public Art/Private Lives, Gallery AOP, Johannesburg (2013); Figures & Fictions: Contemporary South African Photography at the V & A Museum, London (2012).

-Kurgan’s recent publication Everyone is Present: Essays on Photography, Memory and Family, is her first work of creative non-fiction, and was published by Fourthwall Books in November 2018.
-Her previous books are Johannesburg Circa Now, co-edited with Jo Ractliffe (2005), and Hotel Yeoville, published by Fourthwall Books, Johannesburg (2013).
+Kurgan has published many essays on vernacular photography and public-sphere art practice in books and academic journals.
+Everyone is Present: Essays on Photography, Memory and Family is her first work of creative non-fiction and was published in November 2018.
+Her previous books are Johannesburg Circa Now, co-edited with Jo Ractliffe (2005), and Hotel Yeoville (2013).

 Terry is editor and partner (with Bronwyn Law-Viljoen) of the Johannesburg based independent publisher Fourthwall Books.
 She is also currently a Research Associate at the Wits Institute for Social and Economic Research (WiSER) at Wits University where she is registered for a PHD in Creative Writing: researching and writing a new work of creative non-fiction.